-If you fly back on American Airlines or US Airways, you get a free checked bag and priority boarding when you have the Citi Platinum Select AAdvantage, Citi Executive AAdvantage, or Barclays Aviator (not open to new applicants) card.
+If you fly back on American Airlines or US Airways, you get a free checked bag and priority boarding when you have the Citi AAdvantage Platinum Select World Elite MasterCard, Citi AAdvantage Executive World Elite MasterCard, or Barclays Aviator (not open to new applicants) card.
 You do NOT have to pay with the card to get the free checked bag!

 Plus, you’ll earn 2 American Airlines miles per $1 you spend on American Airlines and US Airways flights when you use 1 of the above American Airlines credit cards.